netzkolchose/django-computedfields/docs/examples.rst

     Accidentally forgetting a source field in `depends` may lead to hard to track down desync issues.
     Make sure, that you listed in `depends` all source fields the method pulls data from.

-The same rule applies for deeper nested relations, simply list the relation paths on the left side with their corresponding source fields on the right side:
+The same rules apply for deeper nested relations, simply list the relation paths on the left side with their corresponding source fields on the right side:

 .. code-block:: python